 Figure 11: JTAG chain structure The JTAG chain structure is illustrated in Figure 11.
-Directly after reset, two TAP controllers are present in the JTAG chain for each xCORE Tile: the boundary scan TAP and the chip TAP.
-The boundary scan TAP is a standard 1149.1 compliant TAP that can be used for boundary scan of the I/O pins.
-The chip TAP provides access into the xCORE Tile, switch and OTP for loading code and debugging.
+It comprises a single 1149.1 compliant TAP that can be used for boundary scan of the I/O pins.
+It has a 4-bit IR and 32-bit DR. It also provides access to a chip TAP that in turn can access the xCORE Tile for loading code and debugging.